OChRA-lab/ochra/README.md

 ### rest_adapter.py

-This file contains the following classes
+This file contains the following classes:

 #### LabEngineException